Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 The AI Unlimited manager orchestrates the engine's deployment and includes a web-based user interface for monitoring projects.
 You'll also use it to set up AI Unlimited.

+***How can we make clear that their user and project info repo gets created as part of this process?***

 You'll use a CloudFormation template provided by Teradata to install the manager from the AWS Management Console.
 This deploys a server instance, with the manager running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).

 :::tip